|

 Related Parties

-Mid Sussex District Council is the owner of the mill and is therefore obligated to maintain the mill in accordance with requirements of its listed status.
+Mid Sussex District Council is the owner of the Mill and is therefore obligated to maintain the Mill in accordance with requirements of its listed status.

 The Charity has no subsidiaries.